 This is an easy scam to pick up on and watch out for.
 If someone's going for the hug, simply step away.
 It is always better to step off and be rude than to have your wallet stolen.

 Pickpocket Trick: The Cover-Up

-Even with the near-global availability of digital maps, some still opt for the always-available analog paper maps, especially when data is out of reach.
-This also allows muggers an easy opportunity to go diving into a handbag using the cover-up pickpocket trick.
+Even with the near-global availability of digital maps, some still opt for the always-available analog paper map.
+But oversized maps prevent an easy opportunity to go diving into a handbag using the cover-up pickpocket method.

-The trick works when the thief approaches a target.
+This method starts when the thief approaches a target.
 The thief will "assume" the target knows their way around the city, and present them with a map.
-Their "goal" is to get directions to their destination, but while the target reads the map, the thief will position it directly over a handbag or pocket.
-Because the handbag is covered, the target cannot see the pickpocketing taking place.
+Their "goal" is to get directions to their destination.
+While the target reads the map, the thief will position it directly over a handbag or pocket.
+Because the purse is covered, the target won't notice they are getting pickpockted.
 Once the pickpocket thief has stolen from the target, they will all-of-a-sudden remember where they are going, and go on their way with the target's documents in tow.

 While it costs nothing to help out a stranger, be aware of their trick before they strike.
 If a stranger comes up with a map, make sure a handbag is up and in front of any map, making it more visible.
 If the mugger becomes pushy, get out of the situation as fast as you can.

 No matter where you go, common muggers will always be looking for a way to separate travelers from their items.
 By knowing these pickpocket methods, everyone can make sure they stay safe from unwanted advances and keep passports and wallets in the right hands.